thedeveloperever/optimac/README.md

 # *WARNING:*

+*I AM NOT LIABLE FOR ANY DAMAGES MADE TO YOUR COMPUTER, PAST THE POINT OF DOWNLOADING YOU ARE ON YOUR OWN!*

 Make sure to have an extra web browser and remember to back up your system!
 For maximum security I would recommend Firefox or Brave.
 This script does remove Safari.

 If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, and a lot more.